 In addition to being the oldest active racecourse in the country, Chester is also the smallest, at just over one mile long.
 The circular track is famous for its long continuous left-handed bend, which makes the course extremely challenging for both horse and jockey.
 Due to this unique course, race days regularly attract the top trainers and horses for what are some of the finest meetings of the season.

-So, if you haven’t yet visited this hidden gem of British horse racing, then why not join us in our luxury private box located within the County Stand for one of the upcoming race days.
+If you haven’t yet visited this hidden gem of British horse racing, then why not join us in our luxury private box located within the County Stand for one of the upcoming race days.
 You and your guests can enjoy spectacular views across the final furlong, winning post and paddock – all from the comfort of your very own private balcony.
-For more information about our raceday packages please contact a member of our team or click on one of the links below: